 |

-As a member of GSI, we are committed to demonstrating progress towards 100% Aquaculture Stewardship Council (ASC) certification across all our farms.
-As the most stringent of certifications schemes, we use ASC as the framework and reference point to deliver significant improvements in the sustainability of our salmon farming operations and provide the highest quality fish to our customers.
+As a member of GSI, we are committed to working towards the highest levels of certification across all our farms.
+As the most stringent of certification schemes, we use Aquaculture Stewardship Council (ASC) as the framework and reference point to deliver significant improvements in the sustainability of our salmon farming operations and provide the highest quality fish to our customers.

 The ASC certification volume here is calculated as the percentage of net harvest biomass (excluding discards) which is ASC-certified of total net harvest biomass (excluding discards).